CSLewin/NeonSunset/NEON SUNET.md

 Limbs and Senses

-Baseline Prosthetics: Functional, but -1d to do anything with them.
+Secondhand Cyberware: Functional, but -1d to do anything with it.
 At least it's not a pegleg.
+Very cheap.

+Baseline Prosthetics: Equivalent to a human limb or sense.
+Obviously artificial.

 Cyberware Replacements: Upgrades over the original meat.